canidlogic/yip/pod/createdb.md

     for months.)
 If there are no abbreviated forms, this variable can be set to the same value as `_longm`

+If a plug-in preprocessor is used (see `Yip::DB`), then additional template variables might be dynamically defined by the preprocessor, and the preprocessor might also change existing template variables.

 ## post table

 The `post` table stores the posts.
 Each post has a `postuid` field